MCP Protocol

 Endpoint Description

-POST /{prefix}/mcp MCP streamable HTTP transport (MCP 2025-03-26): a single endpoint, JSON-RPC 2.0 in, JSON out.
+POST {basePath}/mcp MCP streamable HTTP transport (MCP 2025-03-26): a single endpoint, JSON-RPC 2.0 in, JSON out.
 Handles initialize, tools/list, tools/call, ping.
-This is what bowire --url should target.

 The legacy SSE+POST split (/sse event stream + /messages POST) from the older MCP 2024-11-05 spec is intentionally not supported here.